There's nothing like a road trip! But it is a long way, so be prepared for that - allow plenty of time, don't rush, and make plenty of rest stops.

 DONT drive through the North, it is very dangerous!
 At the moment there is a war between cartels.

 There are flights from the US to Leon, Guanajuato ( one hour from San MIguel) Or you can flight to Mexico City and from there, take a bus (from the Airport) to Queretaro and then to San Miguel over 2 years agoAnswered by Valeria via WorldNomads.com

 Stay on the Quotas , (their toll roads. ) Very safe, great roads, your tole fees include, free assistance with any problems, Like running out of gas, flat tires, car accident,

 Etc. there are phones along the highways you use for help.
 The Green Angels, are what they are called, they will come and help you.
-I've been driving down there for over ten yrs. with no problems. about 2 years ago
+I've been driving down there for over ten yrs. with no problems. over 2 years ago